fscorrupt/Posterizarr/README.md

 ### !
 Important !
 The `Temp` Folder gets cleared on every Script run, so do not put files into it.

+Please start the script as Admin on first run, otherwise the script is not able to install the prerequisites.

 **Key Features:**
 - **Resizing**: It automatically resizes every poster to 2000x3000.